danielgospodinow/danielgospodinow.com/content/interests.md

 #### High School

-I attended a high school in my hometown called "Ivan Vazov".
+I attended a high school in my hometown called Ivan Vazov.
 There, the disciplines I loved were Programming, Physics, and Maths because I imagined how all of them can be used to build a video game.
 Yes, I was really into game development back then.

 During my high school education, I've attended a lot of IT academies, like Telerik and SoftUni, and IT competitions, like HSSIMI - High School Student Institute of Mathematics and Informatics and the National IT Olympiad, and I had excellent results on every single one of them.
 This I greatly owe to my beloved Informatics teacher - Mrs Doneva.